Did Facebook deactivate your ad account for no reason out of the blue and you’re freaking out right now trying to figure out how do I move forward?

 So I went through the guidelines one by one.
 Looking at the examples that Facebook shows.

 Why?
-Because Facebook never reveal any information on what I did wrong.
+Because Facebook never reveals any information on what I did wrong.
 They’ve already made up their decision and they found me guilty so it’s my responsibility to find out which policy I violated.

 And it’s important to think like a computer at this point because chances are that I triggered something in the algorithm which caused Facebook to automatically disable my account.